 Stargazing is a popular thing to do in a place like Canada, where there is so much open space with minimal light pollution.
 Osoyoos happens to be one of the best places to do this activity in British Columbia.
-As Canada’s only desert, its landscape and dark skies are perfect for gazing at the stars and planets every day.
+As Canada’s only desert, its landscape and dark skies are perfect for gazing at the stars and planets every night.
 The town also hosts the Mount Kobau Star Party every August, when astronomy enthusiasts descend on the town near the United States border.

 Go swimming in secret

 British Columbia is home to an infinite amount of lakes, which vary in color, size and environment.
 Locals love spending their summers swimming and floating on them.
 But if you want to escape the crowds, visit one of the province’s secret swimming holes.
 Mystery Lake lies in Mount Seymour Provincial Park near Vancouver, but you have to hike 3km (2mi) to visit it.
 Heisholt Lake – a turquoise stunner located in an old quarry on Texada Island – is very remote, but as this photo demonstrates, it’s worth the ferry ride.

 Have a memorable horseback-riding vacation at one of the many guest ranches and dude ranches situated across British Columbia.
 National Geographic named the luxurious Siwash Lake Ranch one of the world’s most unique lodges.
 Crystal Waters Guest Ranch sits in the heart of BC’s cowboy country.
 Meanwhile, Big Bar Guest Ranch prides itself on being an all-inclusive experience the whole family will enjoy.

 meet our Local Insider